 - What are some warning signs to look out for in the 2nd trimester?

-- What should i look out for if my baby has gas?
+- What warning sign should i look out for after gallbladder surgery?